zahaibalig/huldra/README.md

 # More About Huldra

+## Configuration

+Update configuration parameters in the `src/config.json` file as needed, to customize your instance.
+Note that you can also specify configuration parameters through the Heroku interface (e.g., if you do not want to make any code changes).

 ## Assets

+### Overview
 Set up the folder structure in your Firebase storage bucket, prepare and upload the multimedia assets corresponding to your desired cases.

+If `cases` is set in `config.json` under `REACT_APP_caseOrder`, the app uses these case;
+if empty, the app fetches all cases from Firebase.

+"shuffle": "categorized": the order of the cases is shuffled within each media type, but the order of the types is hardcoded (image, hybrid, video, and audio)
+"shuffle": "full": all the cases are shuffled

+If you changed case order, sometimes you have to restart the browser or clear the local storage for it to take effect.

+### Naming convention
-Please prefix all your cases with their correspnding types (`audio-lorem`, `video-ipsum`, `hybrid-amet`, `image-sit`).
-The assets to be used have to adhere to the following naming convention:
+The assets have to adhere to the following naming convention:

+- Folder: `<type>-<label>`
-- Main asset: `caseLabel`.*
+- Main asset: `<type>-<label>.<extension>`
-- Option A: `caseLabel-a`.*
+- Option A: `<type>-<label>-a.<extension>`
-- Option B: `caseLabel-b`.*
+- Option B: `<type>-<label>-b.<extension>`

+`<type>` has to be one of the following: `audio`, `video`, `image`, and `hybrid`.

 ### Directories Tree